thinkhero/dcrdocs/docs/getting-started/user-guides/how-to-vote.md

 }
 ```

-The second command, `dcrctl --wallet setvotechoice "agendaid" "choiceid"`, let's you set your votechoice. `"agendaid"` is found via the `getvotechoices` command above, and `"choiceid"` can be `yes`, `no`, or `abstain`.
+The second command, `hcctl --wallet setvotechoice "agendaid" "choiceid"`, let's you set your votechoice. `"agendaid"` is found via the `getvotechoices` command above, and `"choiceid"` can be `yes`, `no`, or `abstain`.

-For example, issuing `dcrctl --wallet setvotechoice lnfeatures yes` results in the following changes to `dcrctl --wallet getvotechoices`:
+For example, issuing `hcctl --wallet setvotechoice lnfeatures yes` results in the following changes to `hcctl --wallet getvotechoices`:

 ```
 {